 Ian joined Eden NE in 2018 and is a Senior Consultant.
 He is a Member of the Royal Society of Chemistry (MRSC).

 Ian’s background is in the field of materials chemistry and prior to joining Eden NE he worked at University College London characterising functional, thermochromic metal-oxide nanomaterials and thin films; in this role Ian gained a year of experience living and working in Japan with the Advanced Institute of Science and Technology in Ishikawa.

 Since joining Eden NE, Ian has worked on projects in areas such as radiological assessments, options assessments and requirements management.
 He has supported radiological assessments for both new-build and disposal facilities.
 He contributed to a feasibility study that considered whether the environmental protection aspects of a novel reactor design could meet UK regulatory requirements.
 Ian has also supported the external-stakeholder engagement for the options assessment for a decommissioning project that involved multiple external landowners, as well as other stakeholders including regulators and local authorities.
 Ian’s work has also focussed on understanding and managing the non-radiological hazards associated with radioactive waste, including asbestos and mercury wastes.
 He also supports the Low Level Waste Repository’s Environmental Safety Case (ESC) team, and has authored reports and memos for them.
 Recently, he supported the preparation of their Enhanced Periodic Review, which was submitted to the Environment Agency.

 Ian also has significant experience in providing freelance technical editing services in chemistry and materials science, revising scientific manuscripts prior to peer-reviewed publication to ensure that they were clear, accurate and met all required language, technical and formatting standards.

 Hannah Johnston – Senior Consultant

-Hannah is a consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
+Hannah is a Senior Consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
 She is currently working towards a Certificate of Professional Development in Radiation Protection through the University of Strathclyde.